adieunix/wiihacks-wiki/wiki/rules/rules.md

    * Issues that have a high volume *must* include a detailed amount of information in them.

    Any other post qualifying as low-effort may be removed.
+   * Reposts are currently not allowed.
+Original posts only.

 # Removals, Bans and Circumventing Bans